fmarino-ipzs/eid-it-wallet-docs/docs/en/pid-eaa-issuance.rst

     - REQUIRED if ``credentials`` is not present, otherwise it MUST NOT be present.
 The amount of time (in seconds) required before making a Deferred Credential Request.
     - This Specification.
   * - **notification_id**
     - OPTIONAL.
-String identifying an issued Credential that the Wallet includes in the Notification Request as defined in Section :ref:`Notification Request`.
+String identifying an issued Credential that the Wallet includes in the Notification Request as defined in Section :ref:`pid-eaa-issuance:Notification Request`.
 It MUST NOT be present if the ``credentials`` parameter is not present.
     - Section 8.3 of [`OpenID4VCI`_].
   * - **transaction_id**
     - REQUIRED if ``credentials`` is not present, otherwise it MUST NOT be present.
-String identifying a deferred issuance transaction that the Wallet includes in the subsequent Credential Request as defined in Section :ref:`Deferred Endpoint`.
+String identifying a deferred issuance transaction that the Wallet includes in the subsequent Credential Request as defined in Section :ref:`pid-eaa-issuance:Deferred Endpoint`.
 It MUST be invalidated after the User obtains the Credential.
     - Section 8.3 of [`OpenID4VCI`_].

 In case of the Credential Request does not contain a valid Access Token, the Credential Endpoint returns an error response such as defined in Section 3 of [:rfc:`6750`].